-- The Governor's Operating Budget Request Books (also known as the Subcommittee Books).
+- Subcommittee Books.
 These books are the working documents used by the legislature to review the Governor's budget.
-The information in these books is summarized by appropriations and allocations and includes position counts, line items, and dollar figures for the prior year, current year, and the request year. - The Legislative Fiscal Analyst Overview of the Governor's Request.
+The information in these books is summarized by appropriations and allocations and includes position counts, and dollar figures for the prior year, current year, and the request year. - The Legislative Fiscal Analyst Overview of the Governor's Request.
 This book provides a narrative overview of the major changes in each department's budget as well as a general discussion of the Governor's budget request.
 For more information on what these publications contain, please see the "Budget Resources" section in this publication.